 Back in what feels like the age of the dinosaurs when I first started teaching, I had a student named Cole.
-We were reading the novel, Cracker!
-The Best Dog in Vietnam, I remember reading this novel aloud to the students, stopping every so often to check in with them and seeing one student doodling.
-Doodling = not paying attention.
+We were reading the novel Cracker!
+The Best Dog in Vietnam.
+During the reading, he was always Doodling = not paying attention.
 I would stop and try to catch him not able to answer a question or understand an important plot event in the story.
 Guess what?
 It never happened.
 Cole was paying attention.
 He was able to doodle because the doodling ALLOWED him to pay attention.
-This observation was a game-changer and one that I am so glad happened early on in my career.
+This observation was a game-changer that I am so glad happened early on in my career.

 What are sketch notes, doodle notes or visual note-taking?

-Sketch notes, visual note-taking, doodle notes… these are all lingo that you may have heard being thrown around in the education world, but not quite had a chance to wrap your head around it.
-All three of them are not the same, however, when used strategically in the classroom, all three can yield tremendous results.
+Sketch notes, visual note-taking, doodle notes these are all lingo you may have heard being thrown around in the education world but not quite had a chance to wrap your head around.
+All three are not the same; however, when used strategically in the classroom, all three can yield tremendous results.
 To give a very broad definition for all three of these terms,

 Think: representing ideas through pictures.

 It is safe to say that not every teacher will buy into this line of thinking.
-As someone who is not the best artist, but enjoys doodles and painting, I get it.
-Others will not.
-In my opinion, this is a lost opportunity because we are teaching ALL types of learners so we should vary our approach to encompass ideas that will pique the interest of all learners.
-Throughout my career, I have found that the best way to prove your point is through facts.
+It is important to remember that we are teaching ALL types of learners, so we should vary our approach to encompass ideas that will pique the interest of all learners.

 Why use a visual note taking method?

-If you are nervous to try this out in your own classroom, the above facts should quell a lot of those anxieties.
-It is at least worth a try to change up your normal classroom routines.
+If you are nervous about trying this out in your own classroom, the above facts should quell most of your anxieties.
+It is at least worth trying to change your normal classroom routines.

 How to Use Visual Note Taking in the Classroom:

-As with anything, there are varied ways to infuse it into the classroom.
-The best way, which unfortunately rarely happens due to time, budget, and lack of patience is to thoroughly teach this skill.
-Sketchnoting will require students to fully understand the topic they are studying to be able to sequentially sketch what is happening.
+Sketchnoting requires students to fully understand the topic they are studying in order to sketch sequentially what is happening.
 Check out Sketchnoting in the Classroom to learn how to do this effectively.

-Doodling is a bit different.
-Doodles can be in the form of repetitious lines, circles, or other shapes.
+Doodles can be in repetitious lines, circles, or other shapes.
 It can be used to maintain focus or to show knowledge of information.
-In my classroom, when we are reading a text, I will show it on the Smartboard.
-As we are reading, I will make my underlining, highlighting, but I also doodle and sketch what I am thinking.
-It is not elaborate but something that will allow me to understand what was happening or bringing something back into my consciousness should I happen upon that page again.
+Display the text you are reading on the Smartboard to show underlining, highlighting, and other annotations, but also doodle and sketch what you’re thinking.
 Modeling this approach AND telling students they should do the same has helped to increase this skill in my classroom.

 STUDENTS WILL NEED TO BE TOLD THEY CAN DRAW AND DOODLE.

-My use of sketch notes in the classroom is tweaked a bit for most of my students.
+My use of sketch notes in the classroom is slightly tweaked for most of my students.
 I found that students in grades 4, 5, and 6 still struggle with the confidence and skill to use this method.
-For students that need them, I create some or all of the work for them in what may look to the uneducated eye as glorified graphic organizers.
-They will then take the time to fill it in and color.
+For students who need them, I create some or all of the work for them in what may look to the uneducated eye as glorified graphic organizers.
+They will then take the time to fill it in and color it.
 Coloring is key as this will help their brains to continue to engage the right and left hemisphere.
 This method has worked very well for my students.
 It allows them to summarize key points in what they learned.
-They can use the sheet, later on, to study if there is an upcoming assessment.
+They can use the graphic organizer later on to study if there is an upcoming assessment.
 Students are engaged as they are learning.
 They are happy to review.
-All of this combines to a learner who has better retained the information.
+All of this combines with a learner who has better retained the information.

 Classroom Uses: